rzoubek44/IT360_Repo_Fall_2025/README.md

 - Color codes the alerts based on threat level (Red for critical, Black for Low)

 # Instructions
 To set up the project, you need to install and figure Suricata and Splunk.
-Also, download and run the python script with the CSV file as input to generate the report
+Also, download and run the python script with the CSV file as input to generate the report.

 Installation of Suricata:

 First update the Kali VM: sudo apt update

 Install Suricata: sudo apt install suricata -y

 Configure Suricata: